 Choosing Dates, Times, and Locations:

-- Arrange dates for recital performances and dress rehearsals with the Music Department Coordinator, Deedee Harkins.
-When scheduling a recital, students receive a dress rehearsal time slot in the venue of the performance.
-Dress rehearsals are typically scheduled for the day before the recital, but students can change their rehearsal time by contacting Deedee Harkins who coordinates such requests with the Fine Arts Programmer.
+- Arrange dates for recital performances and dress rehearsals with the Music Department Coordinator, Deirdre Harkins.
+When scheduling a recital, students must also reserve a dress rehearsal time slot in the venue of the performance.
+Dress rehearsals are typically scheduled for a day or so before the recital.

 - Recital dates are chosen at the end of the previous academic year.
 Preference is given in order of class and major (first, Senior Music Majors/Minors, and second, Junior Music Majors/Minors).